 The department returns proceeds, less costs of administration, to the county imposing the tax.
 The funds must be deposited in the county's Housing Assistance Loan Trust Fund, and no less than 35 percent shall be used to provide home ownership assistance for low-income and moderate-income families, and no less than 35 percent shall be used for construction, rehabilitation, and purchase of rental housing units.
 The remaining amount may be allocated to provide for home ownership assistance or rental housing units.

-California, Arkansas, Delaware, Illinois, Maryland Michigan, New York, Pennsylvania, Virginia, and Washington authorize some or all local governments to levy taxes on transfers of real estate or other assets.
+California, Connecticut, Delaware, Illinois, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New York, North carolina, Ohio, Pennsylvania, Virginia, Washington, and West Virginia authorize some or all local governments to levy taxes on transfers of real estate or other assets.